rollinhand/kivio-proxy/README.md

 ## Usage
 Docker container can be build with `mvn clean package docker:build`.

-Container can be started with `docker run -p80:80 --name kivio-proxy --restart unless-stopped -d kivio-proxy`.
+Container can be started with `docker run -d --name kivio-proxy --restart unless-stopped --network=kivio kivio-proxy`.

+It is important conatiner runs with `--network`-Flag, so NGINX can use DNS resolving for upstream servers.
+It is convenient naming upstream server hostnames like the containers name or alias.

+## Build
+On local machine image can be build with `docker build -t kivio-proxy:latest .`

+## Network
+Therefore containers can see each other and be resolved via DNS inside each container, a user-defined network named *kivio* is created:

+`docker network create --driver bridge kivio`

 ## Documentation
 Configuration is based on the following resources: